HemantPundpal/Hemant-Pundpal---C-Projects/TLV/README.md

 - All definitions and api function declarations required for the tlv app data layer.
 - These functions abstract the TLV encoder and decoder for the application.
 - Application code should not #include this file, instead tlv_app_data_api.h should be included to use the tlv app data layer abstraction for TLV encoder and decoder.
-- Application can choose to directly access TLV encoder and decode by including tlv_api.h
+- Application can choose to directly access TLV encoder and decoder by including tlv_api.h

 tlv_app_data.c
 - All tlv app data layer functions and variables are defined in this file.